-Based on the conclusions and limitations above, the following suggestions are provided:

-1. For management, it is important to continuously enhance employee competence through training, workshops, and career development programs, as competence significantly impacts performance.
-2. Companies should strengthen the implementation of work discipline by consistently enforcing organizational rules, accompanied by fair and transparent reward and punishment systems.
-3. Future research should expand the scope of variables by including other aspects such as employee motivation, leadership style, and organizational culture, and increase the sample size across multiple industries for broader generalization.
-4. A mixed-methods approach (quantitative and qualitative) is recommended for future studies to gain a more comprehensive understanding of the factors influencing employee performance.
+Based on the conclusions and limitations outlined above, several suggestions are proposed.
+First, management should continuously enhance employee competence through training, workshops, and career development programs, as competence has a significant impact on performance.
+Second, companies should strengthen the implementation of work discipline by consistently enforcing organizational rules, accompanied by fair and transparent reward and punishment systems.
+Third, future research should expand the scope of variables to include other aspects such as employee motivation, leadership style, and organizational culture, while also increasing the sample size across multiple industries to allow for broader generalization.
+Finally, a mixed-methods approach combining quantitative and qualitative methods is recommended for future studies to gain a more comprehensive understanding of the factors influencing employee performance.